Pallavv08/FitSaathi-FitnessBuddy-AI/README.md

 ## 🔍 About the Project

-**Fit-Saathi**, also known as **FitnessBuddy**, is a powerful **AI agent** designed to deliver intelligent, adaptive, and supportive fitness coaching through natural conversation.
-It acts like your **trusted gym partner**, trained to respond based on your goals, preferences, and even the weather!
+**Fit-Saathi**, also known as **FitnessBuddy**, is a powerful **AI agent** designed to revolutionize how individuals interact with fitness and health advice.
+It goes beyond pre-set responses—it understands intent, adapts to your goals, and provides consistent support like a real fitness companion.

+Trained on real-life use cases, built using cutting-edge LLMs, and enriched with interactive agent tools, **Fit-Saathi** is your **always-available digital coach**.
+Whether you're a beginner or a seasoned fitness enthusiast, it meets you where you are and grows with you.

-> ✅ Built and deployed as part of the **IBM x Edunet Foundation AI & Cloud Internship.**
+> ✅ Built and deployed as part of the **IBM x Edunet Foundation AI & Cloud Internship**.

 ---